mcgill-robotics/compsys/README.md

 -             Split pane horizontally
 !
 Move pane into new window x             Kill pane
-SPACE         Toggle between defualt layouts
+SPACE         Toggle between default layouts
 ```

 Use the `arrow` key to navigate between panes.
-Mutiple keys can be enter in quick succession.
+Multiple keys can be enter in quick succession.
 ```
 UP            Move to pane on top of the current pane DOWN          Move to pane below of the current pane